In coronavirus’s wake, gig workers are demanding paid sick leave

 The company’s initial response to the coronavirus was to alert its drivers and inform them on how to defend themselves against the virus.
 That included washing hands, using a tissue to cover their cough or sneeze, disinfecting vehicles regularly, and staying home if they feel sick.
 Beyond those recommendations, Uber told drivers to cancel trips that made them uncomfortable, while also reminding them not to discriminate based on race.

 Last night, Instacart announced paid sick leave for part-time workers as as well as extended 14-day pay for part-time workers diagnosed with Covid-19.
-This new benefit does not apply to the company’s contract drivers, only to in-store shoppers, shift leads, site managers, and care agents.
+This new benefit applies to the company’s contract shopper and driver, in-store shoppers, shift leads, site managers, and care agents.
+Previously, the company allowed its part-time shoppers to buy health insurance through Stride Health.
 For customers, Instacart now provides a feature, called “leave at my door delivery,” wherein the customer and person delivering do not have to come into contact.

 The rest of the gig economy may soon fall in line.
+Lyft has said it will pay drivers for time off if they are diagnosed with the coronavirus.
 For the time being, DoorDash has only sent contractors for both its namesake service and Caviar the CDC’s recommendations, reminding them to disinfect their cars and asking them to stay home if they are sick.
-Instacart has also sent its workers the CDC’s recommendations on staying safe.
-The company allows its part-time shoppers to buy health insurance (though not its contract drivers) through Stride Health.
-However, it does not provide for paid time off.

-Neither does Amazon Flex, Amazon’s in-house delivery service.
-In response to the coronavirus, Amazon says that it is requiring drivers to clean their vehicles with disinfectant wipes at the beginning and end of each shift, and to stay home if they’re not feeling well.
+Amazon Flex, Amazon’s in-house delivery service, is requiring drivers to clean their vehicles with disinfectant wipes at the beginning and end of each shift, and to stay home if they’re not feeling well.
 It’s also mandating frequent hand-washing (or hand sanitization if soap and water aren’t readily available).

 Fending for themselves

-Note: Correction: This article has been corrected to reflect that Kristine Kuhn is a professor at Washington State University.
-Previous she was identified as working at University of Washington.